laravel/lumen-docs/routing.md

 	<input type="hidden" name="_token" value="{{ csrf_token() }}">

 You do not need to manually verify the CSRF token on POST, PUT, or DELETE requests.
-If it is enabled in the `bootstrap/app.php` file, the `Laravel\Lumen\Http\Middleware\VerifyCsrfToken` [HTTP middleware](/docs/middleware) will verify token in the request input matches the token stored in the session.
+If it is enabled in the `bootstrap/app.php` file, the `Laravel\Lumen\Http\Middleware\VerifyCsrfToken` [HTTP middleware](/docs/middleware) will verify that the token in the request input matches the token stored in the session.

 #### X-CSRF-TOKEN